aborin-png/OPS_Automations/README.md

 >[!IMPORTANT]
 >This script currently runs using a Terminal format and responses to the script are in the format of numbered options that the user can choose by inputting the option's respective number.
 >
 >For instance: For Robustness testing, the corresponding number to that option is "1", so inputting 1 into the terminal will select that option.
+>
+>A more permanent dedicated GUI for all current and future scripts is in development

 ## Linux